mastorkia/scRNASeq_general/README.md

 ```

-One the configuration file is set we will run ```scRNASeq_Integration_TotalSeq.R``` script in which data will be filtered, normalized and samples will be integrated in a unique matrix.
+Once the configuration file is set we will run ```scRNASeq_Integration_TotalSeq.R``` script in which data will be filtered, normalized and samples will be integrated in a unique matrix.

 ```
 Rscript scRNASeq_Integration_TotalSeq.R